-- 7356 (b) A charter school may enter into a contract with a 7357 school district or private provider to provide transportation to 7358 the school's students. - 7359 (6) The State Department of Education shall disburse 7360 Education Enhancement Funds for classroom supplies, instructional 7361 materials and equipment, including computers and computer software 7362 to all eligible charter school teachers on the same basis and in 7363 the same manner as it is paid to school districts under Section 7364 37-61-33(3)(a)(iii) for the purpose of issuing procurement cards 7365 or credentials for a digital solution to eligible teachers. - 7366 SECTION 77.
-Section 37-29-1, Mississippi Code of 1972, is 7367 amended as follows: - 7368 37-29-1.
-(1) The creation, establishment, maintenance and 7369 operation of community colleges is authorized.
-Community colleges S. B. 2332
+- school district's total budget for providing special education services.
+The reserve may be used by the local school district only to offset excess costs of providing services to students with disabilities enrolled in the charter school. - 7353 (5) (a) The State Department of Education shall disburse 7354 state transportation funding to a charter school on the same basis 7355 and in the same manner as it is paid to school districts \ \ \. - 7356 (b) A charter school may enter into a contract with a 7357 school district or private provider to provide transportation to 7358 the school's students. - 7359 (6) The State Department of Education shall disburse 7360 Education Enhancement Funds for classroom supplies, instructional 7361 materials and equipment, including computers and computer software 7362 to all eligible charter school teachers on the same basis and in 7363 the same manner as it is paid to school districts under Section 7364 37-61-33(3)(a)(iii) for the purpose of issuing procurement cards 7365 or credentials for a digital solution to eligible teachers. - 7366 SECTION 77.
+Section 37-29-1, Mississippi Code of 1972, is 7367 amended as follows: - operation of community colleges is authorized.
+Community colleges may admit students if they have earned one (1) unit less than the number of units required for high school graduation established by State Board of Education policy or have earned a High School Equivalency Diploma in courses correlated to those of senior

-7370 may admit students if they have earned one (1) unit less than the 7371 number of units required for high school graduation established by State Board of Education policy or have earned a High School 7372 7373 Equivalency Diploma in courses correlated to those of senior 7374 colleges or professional schools.
-Subject to the provisions of 7375 Section 75-76-34, they shall offer, without limitation, education 7376 and training preparatory for occupations such as agriculture, 7377 industry of all kinds, business, homemaking and for other 7378 occupations on the semiprofessional and vocational-technical 7379 level.
-They may offer courses and services to students regardless 7380 of their previous educational attainment or further academic
+7374 colleges or professional schools.
+Subject to the provisions of 7375 Section 75-76-34, they shall offer, without limitation, education 7376 and training preparatory for occupations such as agriculture, 7377 industry of all kinds, business, homemaking and for other 7378 occupations on the semiprofessional and vocational-technical 7379 They may offer courses and services to students regardless 7380 of their previous educational attainment or further academic 7381 plans.